 Prior to his commitment to Rice, Chamberlain was an under the radar defender tucked away in South Carolina only hoping for the chance to play division one football.
 He was a member of Mike Bloomgren’s inaugural signing class.
 That got his foot in the door.
 The rest has been up to him and the results have been tremendous.

 Call him a safety.
 Call him a linebacker.
 List his name anywhere you want to on the depth chart.
 Chamberlain is a difference-maker.
-Rice football wouldn’t be the same without him.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+Rice football wouldn’t be the same without him.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.